yxlin/ggdmc/README.md

 # Bayesian Cognitive Modelling

-_ggdmc_ is a generic tool for conducting hierarchical Bayesian Computations on cognitive (RT) models.
+_ggdmc_ is a generic tool for conducting hierarchical Bayesian computation on cognitive (RT) models.
 The package uses the population-based Markov chain Monte Carlo (pMCMC).

 ## Getting Started
-This example uses the Wiener diffusion model.
-For other cognitive models, see my [tutorials site](https://yxlin.github.io/).
+This example demonstrates the Wiener diffusion model.
+For other models, see my [tutorials site](https://yxlin.github.io/).
 The naming of _R_ functions in _ggdmc_ attempts to inform the user what the functions are for.
 For example,  _BuildModel_ is to build a model object.

-As the user is often warned in using Bayesian tools, it is always a good practice to check the outcomes of a model fit.
-Note the sequence of parameters in a parameter vector (i.e., p.vector) must follow the sequence in the _p.vector_ reported by _BuildModel_.
-Some build-in checks will try to safeguard this, but some situations may still escape the checks.
+As the user is often reminded in using Bayesian tools, it is always a good practice to check the result of a model fit.
+Note also the sequence of parameters in a parameter vector (i.e., p.vector) must follow the sequence in the _p.vector_ reported by _BuildModel_.
+Some build-in checks will try to safeguard this, but they are far from bulletproof.

 ## Fit a fixed-effect model to a participant